nightshade00013/ESPHome_EnergyMonitor/README.md

 Non-Affiliate Amazon links will be included for the CT's and Trasnformers.
 Please consider using the Amazon Affiliate link above when purchasing if you would like to say thanks!

 Amazon search for AC power Adapters - This link has a coupel results that should work.
 Remember ALL of the boards sold by CircuitSetup will require a transformer that is between 9V AC and 12V AC.
-Anything that is DC WILL NOT WORK!!!!!!!!!!
+Anything that is DC WILL NOT WORK!!
 Also note that the plug is a 2.5MM anything smaller will have issues and anything larger WILL NOT WORK.!!
+At this point Amazon only has 3 transformers that are compatible.

 https://www.amazon.com/s?k=%22ac+to+ac%22+%22transformer%22+%222.5mm%22&crid=3SA7VWBELKP5S&sprefix=ac+to+ac+transformer+2.5mm+%2Caps%2C103&ref=nb_sb_noss